abhishek-kumar-code/Redfish_Public/Specification.md

 #### Link header

 The [Link Header](#link-header-table) provides metadata information on the accessed resource in response to a HEAD or GET operation.
-The information can describe things such as hyperlinks from the resource and JSON Schemas that describe the resource.
+The information can contain items such as hyperlinks from the resource and JSON Schemas that describe the resource.

 Below is an example of the Link Headers of a ManagerAccount with a role of Administrator that has a Settings Annotation.

+```http
+Link: </redfish/v1/AccountService/Roles/Administrator>; path=/Links/Role
+Link: <http://redfish.dmtf.org/schemas/Settings.json>
+Link: </redfish/v1/JsonSchemas/ManagerAccount.v1_0_2.json>; rel=describedby
+```

 * The first Link Header is an example of a hyperlink that comes from the resource.
 It describes hyperlinks within the resource.
 This type of header is outside the scope of this specification.
 * The second Link Header is an example of an Annotation Link Header as it references the JSON Schema that describes the annotation and does not have `rel=describedby`.
 This example references the public copy of the annotation on the DMTF's Redfish Schema repository.
 * The third Link Header is an example for the JSON Schema that describes the actual resource.
 * Note that the URL can reference an unversioned JSON Schema (since the `@odata.type` in the resource indicates the appropriate version) or reference the versioned JSON Schema (which according to previous normative statements would need to match the version specified in the `@odata.typ`e property of the resource).

-```http
-Link: </redfish/v1/AccountService/Roles/Administrator>; path=/Links/Role
-Link: <http://redfish.dmtf.org/schemas/Settings.json>
-Link: </redfish/v1/JsonSchemas/ManagerAccount.v1_0_2.json>; rel=describedby
-```

 A Link Header containing `rel=describedby` shall be returned on GET and HEAD requests.
 If the referenced JSON Schema is a versioned schema, it shall match the version contained in the value of the `@odata.type` property returned in this resource.